MarisaHanna/budgets-and-burritos/README.md

 #       Description

 This application simulates a budget tracker for users to keep a record of expenses for both on and off line use.
 The user can add, or subtract funds to ther transaction history.
 While online, the data is then stored in a database powered by MongoDB.
-When the user is offline, the service-worker.js file caches data to an indexDB file.
+When the user is offline, the service-worker.js file caches data to an indexedDB file.
 The data is then updated when the user returns to an online status.

 #       Images